 “The biggest benefit of the AWS shape library is its ease of use.
 I can find a particular asset quickly, and I know that even though Amazon is releasing new things all the time, everything will be updated in Lucidchart for me.
 I can whip up a diagram in no time.”

-Chris and his colleagues utilize the AWS import feature Lucidchart offers, a powerful tool allowing anyone to create a network diagram within minutes, even if they know absolutely nothing about the environment.
+Chris and his colleagues utilize Lucidchart's automation capabilities to automatically create a network diagram within minutes, even if they know absolutely nothing about the environment.
 Instead of wasting precious time going back and forth between AWS and their own diagram, team members can import a client’s AWS architecture directly into Lucidchart.
-A shape library populates, and they can drag and drop any piece from the imported list.
 Each piece dropped onto the Lucidchart canvas includes its name and its relationship to other components.
-By simply clicking a node, the team can view all of its connections.
 The tool even pulls in metadata, providing valuable information in areas beyond PCI, such as IP address, port information, instance ID, availability zone, and launch time.
 The simplicity of the process reduces the likelihood of human error.

 Collaboration and compatibility